US intel skeptical Putin will be swayed by Russian public opinion over war in Ukraine – KION546

 US intel skeptical Putin will be swayed by Russian public opinion over war in Ukraine

-US intelligence officials are skeptical that any change in Russian public opinion against the Kremlin’s war in Ukraine — even a dramatic one — would have an effect in persuading Russian President Vladimir Putin to end the conflict, according to multiple sources familiar with the latest intelligence.
+(CNN) by Katie Bo Lillis, Zachary Cohen and Jeremy Herb -- US intelligence officials are skeptical that any change in Russian public opinion against the Kremlin's war in Ukraine -- even a dramatic one -- would have an effect in persuading Russian President Vladimir Putin to end the conflict, according to multiple sources familiar with the latest intelligence.

 Officials also doubt that the war, which many strategists believe has been an unmitigated disaster for Russia's military, is likely to lead to the removal of Putin from power, at least in the short term.